 The last, and often most dreaded, step of the application process is one that only your child can do: the personal interview.

 photo: courtesy of carden academy

-8) Prepare your child—and yourself—for the possibility of rejection.
+6. Prepare your child—and yourself—for the possibility of rejection.
 Keep your disappointment in perspective.
-“Rather than feeling like you won the lottery if you get accepted school A or school B—it’s about finding the right fit for your child,” says Meyer.
 Buying into a win/lose mindset can be harmful for you and your child.
 Remember that there are many different roads to success and a kindergarten rejection is not likely to dictate your child’s future.

-9) If significant changes (i.e., family emergencies, unexpected events) occur, communicate with the admissions office.
+7. If significant changes (i.e., family emergencies, unexpected events) occur, communicate with the admissions office.
 “Explain your personal circumstances.
 Communication is always key!” says Andrew O’Riordan, admissions coordinator at Maui Preparatory Academy.

 9. You should not have to pay for reference reports or recommendation letters.
-“I have never heard of a teacher or administrator requesting compensation to provide a reference,” says Fernandez.